Linking Heterogeneous Data with Coordinated Agent Flows for Social Media Analysis: Heterogeneous Data in Social Media Analysis

-Handling heterogeneity across these three stages is crucial, as it highlights the need for mechanisms that can consistently integrate and manage diverse data sources throughout the entire analysis workflow.
-This motivates our \textbf{taxonomy} and \textbf{coordinated agent framework}, which provide structured guidance for handling heterogeneous data in a unified manner.
+Handling such cross-stage heterogeneity requires mechanisms to consistently integrate and manage diverse data throughout the workflow.
+This motivates our \textbf{taxonomy} and \textbf{coordinated agent framework}, which guide unified heterogeneous data handling.